mongodb/snooty-parser/HACKING.md

 ### Drivers

-Snooty *drivers* instantiate a parser and use it to interact with reStructuredText and YAML files, and to create output artifacts and report diagnostics.
+Snooty *drivers* instantiate a parser and use it to interact with input reStructuredText and YAML files, and to create output artifacts and report diagnostics.

 These drivers instantiate a `parser.Project` object.

 #### `main.py`

 `main.py` defines the main command-line Snooty interface.
+See CLI usage at head of file.

 #### `language_server.py`